How to enforce VPC endpoint policies in AWS?

 A VPC endpoint policy allows you to control which AWS principals and actions are allowed through your private network connection to a service like S3.
 To enforce a VPC endpoint policy in AWS, attach a resource-based policy to the endpoint that explicitly allows or denies access to specific services, accounts, or actions.
 This is crucial for locking down access to AWS S3 buckets or other resources over a VPC endpoint and tightening your AWS security posture.

 Sola lets you skip the mental gymnastics of stitching together IAM policies, bucket policies, and endpoint configs.
-Just ask the right question (like “Who can access my S3 buckets via this VPC endpoint?”) and get the answer, immediately.
-Use the AWS Network Security Posture app or build your own with Sola’s AI co-pilot to see how your endpoint policies are actually behaving.
+Just write a prompt like “Who can access my S3 buckets via this VPC endpoint?” – and get the answer.

-The policy syntax is similar to standard IAM policies.
-You define actions, resources, and principals, but scoped to what goes through the endpoint.
-For example, you might allow only a specific IAM role to access a particular S3 bucket via a given endpoint, and deny everything else.
+A custom endpoint policy lets you specify actions, resources, and principals, limiting who can use the endpoint.
+For example, you can allow only a specific IAM role to reach one bucket and deny everything else.

 Best Practices for Enforcing Endpoint Policies